meteor detection using radio

 - 3 element Yagi Aerial.
 The aerial can be made rather simply using a guide provided by the Sky at Night.
 All the details can be found at the Britastro website https://www.britastro.org/radio/downloads.html

 I did make my own aerial that I used for several years with great success however wanting to have a permanent fixture at home I opted to have an aerial made and I can recommend that you take a look at The DX Shop.

-The radio frequency that I have decided to use here is set to the GRAVES transmitter located in Dijon, France which transmits signals at 143.048.500Hz.
-This is a common transmitter frequency used by many meteor detectors and has proven to work.
+I use the GRAVES transmitter located in Dijon, France which transmits signals at 143.048.500Hz.
+This is a common transmitter frequency used by many meteor detectors.
 There are other transmitters and frequency ranges that can be utilised but the GRAVES radar is the frequent one used for UK/ Northern Europe.

 To detect the frequency on the PC we need a radio receiver known as an SDR or Software defined radio and many use the Funcube dongle, however these retail at around £100.00.
 I have found that we can utilise the Noo Elec R820T2 dongle which comes in at the much kinder price tag of £20.00.
 A good site to refer to for more information regarding this dongle is www.rtl-sdr.com.
 If you are interested, the dongle can also be used to obtain weather information from satellites, aviation tracking etc. For a small price you get a rather versatile bit of kit.

 1. Installing the Dongle.